quantprofessionals/eduquant.nl/content/home/slider.md

   cta_icon = "book"

 [[item]]
-  title = "# Active learning strategies"
+  title = "# Learning strategies"
-  content = "We use active teaching methods for transferring problem-solving skills.
-Research shows that actively engaged, problem-driven learning is far more effective than lectures or self-paced learning.
-Students work on realistic and relevant case studies, which we base on our extensive experience in the sector." align = "center"  # Choose `center`, `left`, or `right`.
+  content = "Actively engaged, problem-driven learning is more effective than lectures or self-paced learning.
+We develop realistic and challenging case studies, using our extensive experience in the sector." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).
   #   Deactivate an option by commenting out the line, prefixing it with `#`.
-  overlay_color = "#A65D7F"  # An HTML color value.
+  # overlay_color = "#A65D7F"  # An HTML color value.
   overlay_img = "kick.jpg"  # Image path relative to your `static/media/` folder.
-  overlay_filter = 0.65 # Darken the image.
+  overlay_filter = 0.9 # Darken the image.
 Value in range 0-1.

   # Call to action button (optional).
   #   Activate the button by specifying a URL and button label below.